EinaamAlim/SCADA_Testbeds/README.md

 6) After opening Matlab, launch Simulink and open the corresponding testbed model (\*.slx).
 To run the simulink models of the shared testbeds, the real-time slower module must be installed on Matlab.
 There are also a few toolbox dependencies that the user should be aware of.
 Each is detailed in the next couple sections.<br>

 ### The Real-Time Slower Installation
+**Note: In versions of Matlab 2020a and newer, you can skip using the Real-Time Slower and simply use the built-in pacing mechanism under the Run options.** <br>
-To install the *Real Time Slower*, open Matlab and navigate to the Real Time Slower directory.
+To install the *Real-Time Slower*, open Matlab and navigate to the Real-Time Slower directory.
 Then type mex sfun_time.c<br>
 **Note: You may need to install the MinGW-w64 Compiler add-on.**

 ### The Matlab Compiler Runtime (MCR) Installation
-The *Matlab Compiler Runtime* is needed to run the simulink executables managed by the Matlab Manager script, navigate to the correct zip on the [installation page on the Mathworks site](https://www.mathworks.com/products/compiler/matlab-runtime.html) and install the setup within the zip folder.
+The *Matlab Compiler Runtime* is needed to run the Simulink executables managed by the Matlab Manager script, navigate to the correct zip on the [installation page on the Mathworks site](https://www.mathworks.com/products/compiler/matlab-runtime.html) and install the setup within the zip folder.
 **Note: You may need to set the environment variable of %PATH% to also include the directory of %MATLABROOT%\bin\win64, as described in [the documentation on generating and running executables outside Matlab](https://www.mathworks.com/help/releases/R2019a/dsp/ug/how-to-run-a-generated-executable-outside-matlab.html), just before the platform/command table.**
 Example: "C:\Program Files\MATLAB\R2019b\bin\win64"